GabeScott/standard-works-vault/General Conference/1980 October - Know the Shepherd.md

 She exemplifies to me the admonition which many have followed: “Fill your mind with thoughts of Christ, your heart with love of Christ, and your life with service to Christ.”
 Today there stands a lovely chapel, presided over by a well-trained lay bishopric, where Sister Mellor first attended church about thirty years ago.

 There is one man above all other men that I feel truly knew the Shepherd.
 He was the first living prophet on the earth after many centuries.
-He wrote an account of the first time he saw the Savior in vision: “I saw a pillar of light exactly over my head, above the brightness of the sun, which descended gradually until it fell upon me. ...
-When the light rested upon me, I saw two Personages, whose brightness and glory defy all description, standing above me in the air.
-One of them spake unto me, calling me by name and said, pointing to the other—This is My Beloved Son.
-Hear Him!”
-(JS—H 1:16–17.)
+He wrote an account of the first time he saw the Savior in vision: “I saw a pillar of light exactly over my head, above the brightness of the sun, which descended gradually until it fell upon me. … When the light rested upon me, I saw two Personages, whose brightness and glory defy all description, standing above me in the air.
+One of them spake unto me, calling me by name and said, pointing to the other—*This is My Beloved Son.
+Hear Him!*” ([[Joseph Smith History 1.16|JS—H 1:16–17]][[Joseph Smith History 1.17|]].)

-The young prophet continues describing this unprecedented and heaven-opening event: “My object in going to inquire of the Lord was to know which of all the [churches] was right, that I might know which to join.
-No sooner, therefore, did I get possession of myself, so as to be able to speak, than I asked the Personages who stood above me in the light, which of all the [churches] was right—and which I should join.
-I was answered that I must join none of them.”
-(JS—H 1:18–19.)
+The young prophet continues describing this unprecedented and heaven-opening event: “My object in going to inquire of the Lord was to know which of all the \[churches\] was right, that I might know which to join.
+No sooner, therefore, did I get possession of myself, so as to be able to speak, than I asked the Personages who stood above me in the light, which of all the \[churches\] was right—and which I should join.
+I was answered that I must join none of them.” ([[Joseph Smith History 1.18|JS—H 1:18–19]][[Joseph Smith History 1.19|]].)

 For a period of ten years Joseph, the Prophet, was taught by resurrected beings, by ancient prophets who returned, and by angels from beyond the veil.
 Then, 150 years ago, he was instructed by the Savior to formally organize His Church: The Church of Jesus Christ of Latter-day Saints.
 Subsequently, the Prophet had other mighty visions of the Master, the resurrected Redeemer.
 Listen to his description of one such manifestation: